Worried about whether you’re getting the best deal on your mortgage?

 They also recently launched the Better Appraisal Guarantee, which protects you from a low appraisal and makes your offer stand out to sellers.

-When it comes to loan types, Better only dabbles in conventional lending, jumbo loans, and FHA loans.
+When it comes to loan types, Better offers conventional loans, jumbo loans, FHA loans, and VA loans.

 However, they do offer mortgages for different property and occupancy types, including condos/townhomes and multi-unit investment properties.